-In 2021, Harvard University was the most competitive undergrad school to get into, with only a 3.4% acceptance rate.
+In the 2021 admission cycle, Harvard University was the most competitive undergrad school to get into, with only a 3.4% acceptance rate.
 It was closely followed by fellow Ivy League school, Columbia University, which had a 3.7% acceptance rate.
 It’s no secret that Ivy League and top universities are extraordinarily difficult to get into, but it may come as a surprise that BS/MD, also known as direct medical programs, are even harder to secure a coveted seat.

 Despite these low acceptance rates, high school students are still drawn to BS/MD programs because of the benefits: often, they will secure a spot in the partnered medical school as long as they meet all the program requirements.